Actor Jonathan Majors domestic violence trial scheduled for Aug. 3

 Disney last month postponed Majors’ upcoming Marvel film “Avengers: Kang Dynasty” from May 2025 to May 2026.
 He is also slated to appear in “Avengers: Secret Wars” in 2027.

-Majors’ accuser, a 30-year-old woman, alleges he pulled her finger, twisted her arm behind her back, struck and cut her ear and pushed her into a vehicle, causing her to fall backwards.
+Majors’ accuser alleges he pulled her finger, twisted her arm behind her back, struck and cut her ear and pushed her into a vehicle, causing her to fall backwards.
 The woman, who was not named in court papers, was treated at a hospital for minor head and neck injuries, police said.

-Judge Pauley told Majors he must continue to abide by a protection order barring him from contact with his accuser.
-The judge also warned that a warrant could be issued for his arrest if he does not show up for his trial date.
+Majors must continue to abide by a protection order barring him from contact with his accuser.
+A warrant could be issued for his arrest if he does not show up for his trial date, the judge said.

-Chaudhry contends the charges against Majors are baseless and that she’s given prosecutors “irrefutable evidence that the woman is lying, including video proof showing nothing happened, especially not where she claimed.”
+Chaudhry said she’s provided prosecutors with “compelling evidence” of Majors’ innocence, including video showing the woman assaulting the actor and the actor running away from her.

-Majors’ accuser harmed him, Chaudhry said, but when the actor tried showing his injuries to police, a white officer got in his face and taunted him.
+“We also provided photographs illustrating the injuries she inflicted on Mr. Majors and photos of his clothing torn as a direct consequence of (the woman’s) violent actions,” Chaudhry said.

 Follow Michael Sisak on Twitter at twitter.com/mikesisak and send confidential tips by visiting https://www.ap.org/tips/.